 A fractional recruiter might spend 30 hours on a $120K engineering role, costing $4,500-7,500 vs. $18K-30K for contingency.
 The savings add up quick.

-What makes recruiting a perfect fit for fractional work is that it's project-based with clear goals.
-You're buying expertise and execution, not ongoing management.
+Why recruiting suits the fractional model is that it’s project-based with clear goals.
+You’re buying expertise and execution, not ongoing management.
 The key is finding experienced fractional recruiters who understand startup dynamics.

 Breaking Down the True Costs: A Startup Hiring Budget Calculator